How and where can I travel?

-- Terrain: whether your destination is flat or on a hill, it could affect your ability to get around comfortably.
+- Terrain: whether your destination is flat or on a hill, could affect your ability to get around comfortably.

 - Transport availability: the types of transport available at your destination.

 - Whether you have any special needs, such as oxygen treatment or wheelchair access.

 - Be realistic: places you liked in the past may not be suitable now.
 Pick a trip you – and your carer - can cope with physically.

 - Shop around: different insurance companies have different policies for people with lung conditions, so find the best deal for you.
 Many travel agents offer holidays for people with special requirements.

 - Ask questions: travel agencies are used to dealing with special requirements.
 They should be able to answer all of your queries and concerns.
 You can also ask other holidaymakers on many websites and our own web community.
 Our friendly helpline team are also a great source of information.
 Give them a call on 03000 030 555.